emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-After topic mount point is configured, all subscribed and published topics will be prefixed by EMQ X Broker.
+After topic mount point is configured, all subscribed and published topics will be prefixed by EMQX Broker.

 The available placeholders are:

 - `%c`：Client ID.
 - `%u`：Username.

-For example, if the mount point is set to `user/%c/`. , when the client with client ID `tom` publishes the topic `open` message, the topic actually routed in EMQ X Broker is `user/tom/open`.
+For example, if the mount point is set to `user/%c/`. , when the client with client ID `tom` publishes the topic `open` message, the topic actually routed in EMQX Broker is `user/tom/open`.